anandwana001/begin-with-android/README.md

 # Begin with Android

 During this COVID times, I am helping student to get start with Android.
-This repository consist of few apps from the course.
+This repository consist of projects from the course.
+This is a complete beginner level with introduction of some intermediate topics and what topics a person can learn in less number of days.
+There are many other topics, but I had covered those which are required in my upcoming session and what best suitable topics a learner can learn fast.

+## Topics 📚
+ - Kotlin
+ - Activity
+ - Fragment
+ - Intent
+ - BackStack
+ - Constraint Layout
+ - UI (widgets)
+ - RecyclerView
+ - Overflow Menu
+ - Data Binding
+ - Notification
+ - Pending Intent
+ - Room (SQLite Database)
+ - Coroutine
+ - Testing (Local and UI test)

 ## Screenshot 📱